kamilazdybal/POD-DMD-decompositions/training_code/pulsatingPoiseuille/README.md

 	* suppose the pressure gradient in a Poiseuille flow is not constant but changing sinusoidally in time
 	* how will the velocity profile change in time?

-Program calculates the pulsating velocity profile in three ways:
+Program computes the pulsating velocity profile in three ways:

 	* using original solution from Asymptotic Complex Solution
 	* using approximation by Eigenfunction Expansion